gochaos-app/go-chaos/README.md

     }
 }
 ```
-Once the file saved, execute the file with command `chaosctl d config.hcl`
+Once the file saved, execute the file with command `go-chaos d config.hcl`

-Several jobs are possible with chaosctl, jobs will execute from top to bottom.
+Several jobs are possible with go-chaos, jobs will execute from top to bottom.
 ```
 job "aws" "ec2" {
     region = "us-east-1"